tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 exception of cleanup hooks, they will always be run in the order listed in the HOOKS setting.
 Runtime hooks may contain several functions:

-run_earlyhook: Functions of this name will be run once the API filesystems have been mounted and the kernel command line has been parsed.
+run_earlyhook: Functions of this name will be run once the API file systems have been mounted and the kernel command line has been parsed.
 This is generally where additional daemons, such as udev, which are needed for the early boot process are started from.

 run_hook: Functions of this name are run shortly after the early hooks.
 This is the most common hook point, and operations such as assembly of